judge2020/cloudflare-file-hosting/README.md

 ### Limitations

+#### Upload limits

 Your uploading may get rate limited by Cloudflare if you have a lot of data to upload and/or are frequently uploading files.

 The Cloudflare API request limit is 5000/hour.
-Each file upload is 1 request and big files that are being split will incur multiple requests.
+Each file upload is 1 request and big files that are being split will incur a request per every ~2mb, so you can upload at most 2.5gb before exhausting the limit.

-Cloudflare imposes a 128mb [memory limit](https://workers.cloudflare.com/docs/reference/runtime/limits/#memory), and since split files are re-constructed in memory, your file will need to be smaller than ~127mb (the worker itself allocates memory as well).
+We cannot use bulk upload since it requires uploaded values be UTF-8 encoded strings, which isn't possible for binary data (base64 is impossible due to it taking up memory in the worker, where there is a 128mb limit).